puppetlabs/puppet-docs/source/guides/introduction.markdown

 As system administrators acquire more and more systems to manage, automation of mundane tasks is increasingly important.
 Rather than develop in-house scripts, it is desirable to share a system that everyone can use, and invest in tools that can be used regardless of one's employer.
-Certaintly doing things manually doesn't scale.
+Certainly doing things manually doesn't scale.

 Puppet has been developed to help the sysadmin community move to